Nata8/INSPiRE_BC/README.md

     The result is the number and list of complexes that are evaluated as not containing a biological interface.

  `from_ent_to_pdb.py` <br />
   - Simple script to transform ent files to pdb files.
+NOTICE - path to file is set as global variable, it is necessary to set this variable before use.

  `eppicdownloader.py` <br />
   - It downloads assemblies from EPPIC tool.
 Input is pdb identifier, its assembly numeric identifier and destination directory to save.